TahaQaiser100/TahaQaiser100/README.md

-# 💫 About Me:
-Hi, I'm Taha.
-I am currently a student and aspire to become a full-time software engineer with a focus on fullstack/backend development :)
+# Hi, my name is Taha:
+I am a Software Engineering graduate and an aspiring developer.
+I am always expanding my knowledge in both back-end and front-end development.
+My goal is to strengthen my development skills and explore new technologies.
+I love to learn and build.

 ## 🌐 Socials: